Google Sheets has some great shortcuts that can help you get the work done a lot faster (and more accurately).

 The values that are filled will depend on what you already had in the cells that were selected initially (more on this in the examples covered later in this tutorial).

-Now let’s have a look at some example where you can use fill handle to quickly fill down data/formulas and save time in Google Sheets.
+Now let’s have a look at some examples where you can use fill handle to quickly fill down data/formulas and save time in Google Sheets.

-Repeat Same Cell Value in a Column using Fill Handle
+Autofill Google Sheets Using the Same Cell Value in a Column and the Fill Handle

 In case you want to repeat the same number (or even text) in a column, you can easily do that in Google Sheets.